into your inbox

 Grand Slams, #BlackLivesMatter, mental health: 15 questions about Naomi Osaka

-Naomi Osaka is the first Japanese player ever to win a Grand Slam title.
-Here are the answers to the 10 questions you may ask yourself about her
+Naomi Osaka was the first Japanese player ever to win a Grand Slam title.
+In 2021, she revealed she has been suffering from mental health problems.
+Here are the answers to many questions you may ask yourself about her

 Why did Naomi Osaka withdraw from Roland-Garros in 2021?